NorthOcean/Project-Jocker-Xia/README.md

   Model's predicted annotation type.
 Can be `'coordinate'` or `'boundingbox'`.
   The default value is `coordinate`.
 - `--auto_clear`: type=`int`, argtype=`temporary`.
   Controls whether to clear all other saved weights except for the best one.
-It performs similar as running `python scripts/clear.py --logs logs`.
+It performs similarly to running `python scripts/clear.py --logs logs`.
   The default value is `1`.
 - `--batch_size` (short for `-bs`): type=`int`, argtype=`dynamic`.
   Batch size when implementation.
   The default value is `5000`.
 - `--compute_loss`: type=`int`, argtype=`temporary`.
-  Controls whether compute losses when testing.
+  Controls whether to compute losses when testing.
   The default value is `0`.
 - `--dataset`: type=`str`, argtype=`static`.
   Name of the video dataset to train or evaluate.
 For example, `'ETH-UCY'` or `'SDD'`.
 NOTE: DO NOT set this argument manually.